andrewkatson/Denarii/README.md

 Msys2: https://www.msys2.org/
 Bazel with gcc: https://github.com/bazelbuild/bazel/issues/12100

-* Download and install the [MSYS2 installer](https://www.msys2.org), either the 64-bit or the 32-bit package, depending on your system.
 * Open the MSYS shell via the `MSYS2 Shell` shortcut
 * Update packages using pacman: